Marklin2289/polygon-learning/markdown/pyth/FINAL.md

 - 🚀 [Publishing data to Pyth](https://docs.pyth.network/publishers/getting-started)
 - 🧱 [Implementing Moving Averages in JavaScript](https://blog.oliverjumpertz.dev/the-moving-average-simple-and-exponential-theory-math-and-implementation-in-javascript)

-# 🪢 Mixing price feeds
+# 🪢 Mixing price feeds in Rust

-Using the [Rust client library](https://github.com/pyth-network/pyth-client-rs#pyth-client), it is possible to merge two existing products.
+Using the [Rust client library](https://github.com/pyth-network/pyth-client-rs#pyth-client), it is possible to merge two existing products that do not already have an associated pair.
 There are many reasons you might want to do this, and luckily the code to accomplish it within a Solana program is rather simple using the `get_price_in_quote()` function:

 ```rust
 let btc_usd: Price = ...;